9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 On the PS5, the Thunderbolt 3 speeds are capped by the console’s USB interface, so real-world transfer speeds will reflect PS5’s USB limitations rather than the drive’s full capability.
 What the PS5 does benefit from: extreme durability, the Seagate FireCuda reliability inside, and a drive that will survive far beyond the console’s lifespan without question.

-At $236.20, it’s the most expensive external option on this list.
+It’s the most expensive external option on this list.
 The math only works if the drive serves double duty — PS5 storage plus creative work, field photography, or travel production.
 LaCie includes 1 month of Adobe Creative Cloud, which softens the cost slightly.
+The newer Rugged SSD Pro5 adds Thunderbolt 5 speeds, but for PS5 use the standard Pro already exceeds what the console can read.
 The iconic orange bumper design has been recognizable for over a decade, and the build quality lives up to that reputation.

 • IP67 water resistance with 3-meter drop and 2-ton crush protection